xochitlsosa/algoritmos-git/README.md

 - We use "git reset --hard" to have all changes discarded
 - To do it in a specific branch, use "git reset <target reference>" so any difference will stay as an uncommited change
 - To create a new commit reverting the changes from a specific one use "git revert <commit sha>"

+BASH COMMANDS

+- To quickly view all files in a specified directory we use "ls"
+- "mkdir" is a command we use to create directories.
+- To print the directory you are currently in, you can use "pwd"
+- To move ore rename a directory use "mv"
+- "cat" is one of the most versatile commands and serves three main functions: displaying the file, merging copies, and creating new ones.
+- Use "exit" to close a terminal window
+- When there are a lot of commands on your console or terminal window use "clear" to erase everyting.

 _Code Snippets_